azevedolab/SFSXplorer/README.md

 /# Type of binding information: ki

 CHKLIG,1DWB,BEN,H,  1, 2.92

 CHKLIG,1ETR,MIT,H,  1, 7.40
 ...

 The first column is a keyword to indicate that this line brings ligand data.
 The second column shows the PDB access code, followed by the ligand id, ligand chain, ligand number, and the binding affinity.
-The firt line shows the type of binding affinity.
+The first line shows the type of binding affinity.

 <B>References</B>
 <P>&nbsp;</P>